Inlets Uplink REST API¶

 | base64 --decode)

-Use the token as bearer token in the Authorization
+Use the token as bearer token in the Authorization header when making requests to the API.

 OAuth¶

 If you have OAuth enabled you can obtain a token from your provider that can be used to invoke the Uplink Client API.
+See Configure OAuth for setup instructions.

 The example uses the client credentials grant.
 Replace the token url, client id and client secret with the values obtained from your identity provider.